Oh, science. Homeschools moms seem to love it or hate it. Why is homeschool science such a touchy subject?

 The supplies, the mess, and the cleanup are all just a little too much.
 However, there are ways for your science-inclined child to get their lab experiences without setting up a lab in your kitchen.

-This is a sponsored post, I was paid for my time but all opinions are my own.
+This is a sponsored post, I was paid for my time and received the product for free, but all opinions are my own and I was not required to give a positive review.
+This post also contains affiliate links.
 You can find my full disclosure policy here.

 Why Worry with Homeschool Science Labs?